stackbone.database

 The terminal await of every Drizzle chain (select/insert/update/delete/execute/transaction) consults the contract handshake before dispatching.
 The required capability is database.postgres_direct; when the negotiated contract does not advertise it (or the version floor is missed), the chain throws a tagged Error & { code, message, meta } with code set to capability_unavailable or contract_version_unsupported.
 The code matches the rest of the SDK so the same try/catch works for setup-bug errors like database_not_configured.

-Two surfaces are intentionally ungated because they are synchronous accessors the user is opting into:
+Two surfaces are intentionally ungated because they are synchronous accessors you are opting into:

 Use them when you genuinely need the escape hatch.